Kungbib/kblab/README.md

 cd kblab
 ```

-Either build and run the Docker image
+Then either build and run the Docker image
 ```
 docker build .
 docker run -it <image id> /bin/bash
 ```

-Or install the required package and python client.
-Optionally create a virtual environment so as to not mess up you existing one.
+Or install the required package and python client, optionally creating a virtual environment so as to not mess up you existing one.
 ```
 python -m venv venv
 source venv/bin/activate